Safe Toxic Household Hazardous Products Collection Open to Member Towns

 Window Cleaners

-Electronics: TV, computer, monitor, most items with a cord
+Electronics: TV, computer, monitor, most items with a cord, see receipt for price

-Epi-pens - Only accept expired & in original packaging.
+Epi-pens: Only expired & in original packaging. $2/each

 Alkaline Batteries